 The pretense of Days of Future Passed was simple and yet onerous – the Moody Blues attempted to capture a day in the life of people living and surviving in the modern world – from dawn to eventide.
 While “Tuesday Afternoon (Forever Afternoon”), and “Nights and White Satin” were both top-ten hits, the magic of the album could be found in the interludes in-between.

-This was not a head-banging experience; it was both cerebral and whimsical, heady fare for the uncommon man.
+This was not a head-banging experience; it was both cerebral and whimsical, heady fare for the common man.
 When it was released, New York Magazine dismissed it as “a ponderous mound of thought-jello.”
 Ultimately, though, their music has aged well.
 The ‘band’s reassessment is such that they finally garnered a well-deserved spot as group members in the Rock and Roll Hall of Fame in 2018.
 Rather than followers without originality, they are now viewed as visionaries who had enough talent, ingenuity, moxie, and élan to create their own musical universe.
-Interestingly, Rolling Stone, which trashed Days of Future Passed in 1967, recently called it, “One of the most endearingly popular albums of its time.”
+Interestingly, Rolling Stone, which trashed Days of Future Passed in 1967, hailed it five decades later as…”one of the most endearingly popular albums of its time.”
 In the end, it is one of those concept albums that begs to be played in one listen.

 In musical history, the Moodies, of course, were one of the first bands to fully employ the Mellotron in their music, which helped them build multilayered soundscapes.
 Invented in their hometown of Birmingham in 1963, the Mellotron is an electro-mechanical, polyphonic tape replay keyboard.
 (John Lennon first made it famous in 1967’s “Strawberry Fields Forever.”)
 This dynamic musical force would lie at the heart of their second major masterwork, 1968’s In Search of the Lost Chord, an album that sought to encapsulate a voyage of discovery in people everywhere.
 (Talk about a cosmic undertaking!)
 Because the Moody Blues were no longer working with a full orchestra, the Mellotron, under the creative genius of keyboardist Mike Pinder, took center stage for them over the next six original albums.
 Justin Hayward’s collaboration with Pinder on “Voices in the Sky,” is typical of the sweeping melodic and lyrical sounds the group came up with in terms of vocals, guitars, and Pinder’s Mellotron prowess.